Mindfulness Based Stress Reduction (MBSR) at SBU

 At the free session you will meet the instructor(s), get a first-hand experience in mindfulness, and learn about current research so you can decide whether the 8-week course is right for you.

-Some scholarships and UUP reimbursements available, contact EAP for details.
+CSEA and UUP reimbursements may be available, contact EAP for details.

 MBSR Course Format

-The course consists of 8 weekly 2 1/2 hour sessions and one 7-hour Saturday class.
+The course consists of 8 weekly 2 1/2 hour sessions and one 7-hour Saturday class, which will take place on Zoom.
 You will receive a manual, CDs, individualized instruction and home practice.

 The course is offered by Gabrielle Chiaramonte, PhD, a clinical psychologist who received her doctorate at SBU and who has completed the highest level of training through the University of Massachusetts Center for Mindfulness, where MSBR was developed.